Cormac mac Cuilennáin: Cath Belach Mugna

 In 908, Cormac and Flaithbertach mac Inmainén, Cormac's chief councillor and abbot of Scattery Island, collected an army to campaign against their eastern neighbours, Leinster, whose king Cerball mac Muirecáin was Flann Sinna's son-in-law and staunch ally.
 The Fragmentary Annals of Ireland, a source compiled in the 11th century for Donnchad mac Gilla Pátraic, king of Osraige, and king of Leinster, contain a long account of these events, perhaps written within living memory.

 After the army of Munster had gathered, Flaithbertach mac Inmainén's horse stumbled and threw him to the ground while riding through the camp; it was taken to be a very bad omen.
 Many of the Munstermen were unwilling to fight, and news reached Cerball mac Muirecáin, who proposed a negotiated settlement.
 The Leinstermen would pay tribute, and give hostages, but the hostages would be given to Móenachem abbot of Dísert Díarmata, rather than to the Munstermen.
 Cormac was willing to accept this settlement, but Flaithbertach—Byrne notes that later traditions make Flaithbertach Cormac's evil genius— was not and persuaded Cormac to fight, in spite of the king's conviction that he would be killed.

-This, and the news than Flann and the Uí Néill had come to Cerball's aid, led to desertions from Cormac's army, but he continued to march to Leinster and met Cerball and Flann at Bellach Mugna (Bellaghmoon, in the south of modern County Kildare).
+This, and the news that Flann and the Uí Néill had come to Cerball's aid, led to desertions from Cormac's army, but he continued to march to Leinster and met Cerball and Flann at Bellach Mugna (Bellaghmoon, in the south of modern County Kildare).
 The Fragmentary Annals say that "the men of Munster came to the battle weak and in disorder" and they quickly broke and fled the field.
 Many were killed; Cormac was among them after he broke his neck from falling off his horse.
 Flaithbertach was captured.

 Cormac was beheaded and his head was taken to Flann Sinna.
 The Fragmentary Annals say:"That is indeed evil," said Flann to them, and it was not thanks that he gave them.
 "It was an evil deed," he said, "to cut off the holy bishop's head; I shall honour it, and not crush it."
 Flann took the head in his hands, and kissed it, and he carried the consecrated head and the true martyr around him three times.

 Following Cormac's death, Munster was seemingly without a king for some years until Flaithbertach mac Inmainén was chosen, apparently another compromise candidate.